rizac/sdaas/README.md

  - in any processing pipeline to
    - pre-filter out a set of malformed waveforms
    - assign robustness weights
- - as station installation / metadata checker, by computing several waveforms scores and observing their temporal trends (see figure)
+ - as station installation / metadata checker, by analyzing several waveforms and observing their temporal trends (see figure)